ChristianCella/YOLO_SAM/readme.md

-# Detection with YOLO
+# You (should) Only Look Once: YOLO 🕵️‍♂️
-This repo is meant for Windows.
-All the instructions are given for this operating system.
-## Setup
+The code provided in this branch can be used for the fine-tuning of YOLO, whose original repository can be found here: https://github.com/ultralytics/ultralytics?tab=readme-ov-file.

+---
+### **Requirements and OS**🪟🐍
+The operating system used for the testing of the codes is Windows 11, since no integration with ROS was required.
+The interpreter used in the virtual environment (detailed in the section [Virtual environment](#environment)) was python 3.10: this is more than enough if you only need to perform the detection stage.

+---

-### Requirements
+### **Core dependencies**
-- ultralytics
+- ❇️ ultralytics
-- keras
+- ❇️ keras
-- tensorflow
+- ❇️ tensorflow
-- CUDA
+- ❇️ CUDA
-- torch
+- ❇️ torch
-- rembg
+- ❇️ rembg

-### Virtual environment
+---

+### **Virtual environment** <a name="environment"></a>
-Open a new terminal and type:
+Open a new terminal (advice: use the ones inside VScode, to avoid navigating to the desired directory) and type:
 ```
 python -m venv venv
 ```